Overview

 History

 The Clarksville smelter began operations in 1978 as a joint venture between New Jersey Zinc and Union Miniere.
 Production and sales expanded in 1981 to include germanium concentrate.
 In 1983, a Metals Recovery plant was added to convert water treatment sludge into commercial grade gypsum and increase the recovery of zinc.
+In 2010, the smelter increased flexibility in zinc recycling with the addition of an oxide washing plant that allows use of crude zinc oxides that are byproducts from the treatment of electric arc furnace steel mill dusts.

 Location